Renset/lychee-flat-white-theme/README.md

 1. In the bottom, insert contents of the file [user.css](https://github.com/Renset/lychee-flat-white-theme/blob/main/user.css) into 'Personalize your CSS' text area
 1. Click 'Change CSS'
 1. Refresh your page
+1. Don't forget to give a star if you like this theme!

 ## Disclaimer
 This theme is in the early development phase, and thus some unexpected issues may occur.
 Please use at your own risk.